Twisted group ring isomorphism problem and infinite cohomology groups: Dade's examples and proof of Theorem 3

 But analyzing the Wedderburn decomposition of $F^{\alpha_\lambda} H$ we obtain that it does not contain such a component, namely the only components which are isomorphic to $(pq \times pq)$-matrix rings over a field are $M_{pq}(F)$ and $M_{pq}(F(z))$.
 Hence $F^{\alpha_\lambda} H \not\cong F^{\alpha_\lambda} G$ and overall $F^{\alpha_\lambda} H$ is not isomorphic to $F^\gamma G$ for any $[\gamma] \in H^2(G,F^*)$.

 \begin{remark} To our knowledge additionally to Dade's example there are two more examples in the literature of pairs of groups which have isomorphic group algebras over any field.
 These are on one hand the famous counterexamples to the integral isomorphism problem by Hertweck \cite{HertweckIso} and on the other hand some much simpler and less known examples of Roggenkamp \cite[Chapter VIII]{RoggenkampTaylor}.
-It remains to be seen whether these examples might satisfy the relation of the (TGRIP) over any field.
+It is an open question whether these examples satisfy the relation of the (TGRIP) over any field.

 On the other hand in view of the fact that $H^2(G, F^*) = 1$ for $G$ a $p$-group and $F$ a perfect field of characteristic $p$, it is tempting to look for $p$-groups $G$ and $H$ such that $G \sim_F H$ holds for any field $F$.
 This includes the search for $p$-groups $G$ and $H$ such that $FG \cong FH$ holds for any field $F$ of characteristic $p$.
 The question if such groups exist is known as the Modular Isomorphism Problem for which first counterexamples were found recently \cite{GarciaLucasMargolisDelRioCounterexample}.
 These examples however do not satisfy $\mathbb{Q}G \cong \mathbb{Q}H$, as mentioned in \cite{MargolisMIPSurvey}, so they are also no candidates to solve Problem~\ref{TwistedBrauer}. \end{remark}